Throughout

 Does this look like a preacher to you?
 Betty said that when she dies I can get me one.
 Have you seen a lot of old men in their 90s riding a motorcycle?

-We stopped at the Heritage Baptist Church for an evening service in Titusville and was totally surprised to see that Mike Eccleston from FBC was the pastor.
+We stopped at the HeIMG_0431aritage Baptist Church for an evening service in Titusville and was totally surprised to see that Mike Eccleston from FBC IMG_0443awas the pastor.
 It's great to see many of our alumni staying true to the gospel and still running well.

 We can't always wear a smiley face due to the fact that many times we face disappointments, despair and death to our visions.
 The older we get, the more we sit in judgment on our ministry and personal achievements.
 We must be careful not to exalt or humiliate ourselves.
 Just seek to be faithful where you are, doing what you can, with what you have for the glory of the Lord.
 Remember what Paul said in 1 Cor.
 4:5,